LLNL/Silo/docs/intro.md

   Zones are typically polygons or polyhedra with nodes as their vertices.
   Other names for zone are *cell* or *element*.

-Variable
+Variable (or *Field*)
 : A field defined on a computational mesh or portion thereof.
   Variables usually represent some physical quantity (e.g., pressure or velocity) but that is not a requirement.
-  Variables typically account for the overwhelming majority of stored data in a Silo database.
+  Variables typically account for the overwhelming majority of data stored in a Silo database.

   The set of *numbers* stored for a variable are in general not the field's *values* but instead the field's *degrees of freedom* used in a given numerical scheme to *interpolate* the field over the *elements* of a mesh.
   However, for piecewise-constant and piecewise-linear interpolation schemes over the standard zoo of element shapes and types, the numbers stored are indeed also the field's values.